PennyNichols/next-shs/README.md

     ```

 ### Create `.env` file in the `functions` directory:
   - The `functions` directory needs a single .env.local file.
   - This file is to provide Firebase emulators with the `dev` environment to run on your local machine.
   - These environment variables are set directly in Vercel for our `staging` and `prod` environments.
-    - External devs, add this configuration and obtain the values following the instructions in **[Obtain Environment Variables](#obtain-environment-variables)** below.
+  - **External devs** add this configuration and obtain the values following the instructions in **[Obtain Environment Variables](#obtain-environment-variables)** below.

-    ```plaintext
+    ```
     RECAPTCHA_SECRET_KEY=your_recaptcha_secret_key
     RECAPTCHA_VERIFY_URL=recaptcha_verify_url
     FIREBASE_PRIVATE_KEY=your_firebase_private_key